 The DSST program is a nationally-recognized testing program that gives students the opportunity to receive college credit for learning acquired outside of the traditional college classroom.
 Students who pass DSST exams can earn college credits for what they have learned through work experiences and individual study.
 Additionally, students may continue their studies at an advanced level instead of repeating familiar material.

 There are no prerequisites required to take DSST exams.
 However, because requirements differ from college to college, please check with the Office of Admissions or your academic adviser before taking any tests.
 NSU set its own DSST policy regarding scores, credits awarded, and applicable courses.
-Students must contact their academic advisor before attempting DSST exams.
+Students must contact their academic adviser before attempting DSST exams.
 All DSST exams are two hours long.
 There is a 30 day wait period in between attempts to retake the exam.

 For each test, a fact sheet lists: